eagledev-am/solid-principles/README.md

 # SOLID principles
-The [SOLID](https://www.freecodecamp.org/news/solid-principles-explained-in-plain-english/) Principles are five principles of Object-Oriented class design.
-They are a set of rules and best practices to follow while designing a class structure.
-They are five principles inludes :
+> The [SOLID](https://www.freecodecamp.org/news/solid-principles-explained-in-plain-english/)  principles are a set of five design principles that, when followed, can lead to the creation of more maintainable, flexible, and scalable software systems.
+The SOLID principles were introduced by Robert C. Martin and are widely used

 * The Single Responsibility Principle
 * The Open-Closed Principle
 * The Liskov Substitution Principle